Koed00/django-q/docs/monitor.rst

 Average execution time (`Avg time`) is calculated in seconds over the last 24 hours.

 Since some of these numbers are based on what is available in your tasks database, limiting or disabling the result backend will skew them.

+Like with the monitor, these statistics come from a Redis server or Django's cache framework.
+So make sure you have either one configured.

 Status
 ------